kckoh/visual_art/nearNeighbour/ReadMe.md

+# Implementation of nearest neighbour algorithm

+## Steps:

-Initialize all vertices as unvisited.
+1.Initialize all vertices as unvisited.
-Select an arbitrary vertex, set it as the current vertex u.
+2.Select an arbitrary vertex, set it as the current vertex u.
 Mark u as visited.
-Find out the shortest edge connecting the current vertex u and an unvisited vertex v.
+3.Find out the shortest edge connecting the current vertex u and an unvisited vertex v.
-Set v as the current vertex u.
+4.Set v as the current vertex u.
 Mark v as visited.
-If all the vertices in the domain are visited, then terminate.
+5.If all the vertices in the domain are visited, then terminate.
 Else, go to step 3.

-problems:
-drawing part:

- draw a circle and keep rotate
- implement with the algorithm
+## To start
+### Enter "node index"
+### If you want to change the speed and the number of nodes,
+### check variables and change it.